yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 ## Next steps

-* [Subscribe to events on your node](root://node-software/0.1/iri/how-to-guides/subscribe-to-events-in-an-iri-node.md) and receive information about confirmed transactions.

-* Try adding multiple nodes to your network to make a similar architecture to the [Devnet](root://getting-started/0.1/references/iota-networks.md)
+- Try adding multiple nodes to your network to make a similar architecture to the [Devnet](root://getting-started/0.1/references/iota-networks.md)

 ![Multi-node private Tangle](../images/multi-node-tangle.svg)